-Answer: Imhotep is a famous and somewhat mysterious figure from Egyptian history.
+Imhotep is a famous and somewhat mysterious figure from Egyptian history.
 Imhotep is often credited with major advances in architecture and medicine.
-Although common-born, he rose to become the primary advisor to the Pharaoh and was later deified by the Egyptian people.
+Although common-born, he rose to become the primary adviser to the Pharaoh and was later deified by the Egyptian people.
 Legend associates Imhotep with saving Egypt from a seven-year famine.
 Looking at these and other details, casual observers might wonder if the Imhotep of Egyptian history is the same person as Joseph from the book of Genesis.
 While there is nothing to explicitly connect these two figures, there are a few interesting parallels.

-According to Egyptologists, the Pharaoh Djoser employed an advisor named Imhotep, who designed his pyramid.
+According to Egyptologists, the Pharaoh Djoser employed an adviser named Imhotep, who designed his pyramid.
 Prior to that time, Pharaohs were buried in low, rectangular structures called mastaba.
 Imhotep’s design used a creative combination of stone and architecture to create a “step pyramid.”
 This building was significantly larger, more durable, and more beautiful than the tombs that preceded it.
 Djoser was so impressed with the result that he allowed Imhotep’s name to be inscribed within the tomb—something incredibly rare in Egyptian history.

 Secondary evidence also suggests that Imhotep was an accomplished physician.
 There are reasons to believe he wrote the original text of the Edwin Smith Papyrus, an ancient text on diagnosing and treating different medical conditions.
 Mythology of later centuries considered Imhotep a god or demigod of medicine.